 The light from a star radiates in every direction, like a constantly expanding balloon of energy, getting weaker all the time.
 Only the tiniest fraction of a star's light falls upon the Earth...

-"in a certain sense you deny the existence of this world. you explain life as a state of rest, a state of rest in motion."this is what i hate: anxiety-induced mental exhaustion (when nothing is actually going on) due to an impending event. it happens to me far too often, time standing still like this, and it has probably cost me friends or at least lost me my reputation for timeliness in the past. radio silence, in a way. it's worse at home, when i'm isolated in the first place. i'll be back in familiar territory soon.
+then parting, home: slept nearly all day, got a message from mary at some point while i was sleeping for the first stretch, a kick back into the other life. back to sleep, then up, then maybe back to sleep again. not fully myself until six, maybe later. talked to becky, wish she'd write; listened to certain helium songs over and over:"in a certain sense you deny the existence of this world. you explain life as a state of rest, a state of rest in motion."this is what i hate: anxiety-induced mental exhaustion (when nothing is actually going on) due to an impending event. it happens to me far too often, time standing still like this, and it has probably cost me friends or at least lost me my reputation for timeliness in the past. radio silence, in a way. it's worse at home, when i'm isolated in the first place. i'll be back in familiar territory soon.

 -- franz kafka